-The CQI ConSIG Steering Group includes representatives from a range of construction organisations who have volunteered their time to help ConSIG grow and deliver on its objectives:
+The CQI ConSIG steering committee includes representatives from a range of construction organisations who have volunteered their time to help ConSIG grow and deliver on its objectives:

-- Jon Adshead MACE (Steering Committee Chairperson, Events Working Group Chairperson)
+- Jon Adshead MACE (Chair, Events Working Group Chair)

-- Daniel Keeling Consultant (Cost of Quality Working Group Chairperson)
+- Daniel Keeling Consultant (Cost of Quality Working Group Chair)

 - Louise Jones WSPB